 My colleagues with more business sense than I say this is the idea that the weather risk involved in buying and selling commodities could be minimized if sellers had conversations with two buyers instead of one.

 Either way, it means Bilksi was seeking a patent for an abstract idea, and abstract ideas are not patentable under the First Amendment.

-As Dan Hartrell at IPilogue
+As Dan Hartrell at IPilogue notes:

 This represents another key battleground, although concerns about the effect of intellectual property on free expression are not new.
 As the scope of patentable subject matter grows more abstract, the conflict between intellectual property and free speech will only intensify.